kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 Bound Latency Spec:
 :    32-bit.
 Encodings, to be defined.\\
-     16-bit (upper bound), 16-bit (lower-bound).
-This field will provide upper and lower latency bounds describing the the latency bounds in milliseconds corresponding to the packet.
+     16-bit (upper bound), 16-bit (lower bound).
+This field will provide upper and lower latency bounds describing the latency bounds in milliseconds corresponding to the packet.

 Delay Variation Spec:
-:     16-bit. for synchronous stream, delay variation tolerance in ms.
+:     16-bit. for a synchronous stream, delay variation tolerance in ms.

 ## OCNO Operation